Optimizing Deep Decarbonization Pathways in California with Power System Planning Using Surrogate Level-based Lagrangian Relaxation: Numerical Study

 \subsection{Experimental Setup}

 The decarbonization model is based on the Western Interconnection.
 The model incorporates CAISO and 5 other zones: LADWP, BANC, IID, and aggregations of non-California balancing authorities in the Northwest and Southwest.
 The data used within the model is taken from the RESOLVE implementation published by CPUC \cite{RESOLVE}.
 We model 8 weeks per year, and biennially from 2023 to 2045.
 The model has 91.1 million continuous variables and 11.8 million binary variables, roughly 40x more total variables than in RESOLVE.
+We use Gurobi on a workstation with an AMD Ryzen Threadripper 3970X CPU to solve the subproblems and primal problem.
+The total solution process takes less than 48 hours.
+Each iteration accounts for approximately 20 minutes, although the exact time varies considerably, and a feasible solution can be attained after 120 iterations.

 To reduce computational complexity, rather than modeling unit commitment for full years, representative weeks are sampled and used instead.
 The sampling method follows the method used in RESOLVE studies \cite{E3SAMPLING}.
 We diverge from RESOLVE by modeling representative weeks rather than representative days, and the advantages will be demonstrated in the results.
 Histogram bins $b \in B$ are created from features of the data, most importantly the distributions of hourly loads.
 Then, an optimization problem is solved to select weeks and corresponding weights which minimizes the Manhattan distance of bin frequency in the full year to the representative weeks.